 Exhibit No. JBG-4 at p.
 4.

-In all of the reports accompanying the certifications that the ISO filed with the DOE, the ISO indicated that the conditions that motivated the certification on the previous day persisted and warranted renewed certification on the upcoming operating day. nposition in this proceedingposition in this proceedingpositionshould not be accepted as indicative of the frequency with which it invoked the provisions of the DOE Orders
+In most of the reports accompanying the certifications that the ISO filed with the DOE, the ISO indicated that the conditions that motivated the certification on the previous day persisted and warranted renewed certification on the upcoming operating day.
+Again, neither January 20, 2001 nor January 21, 2001 are listed in the ISO’s data as one of the 5 days on which the ISO made purchases pursuant to the DOE Order.
+Also again, the ISO’s statements to the DOE are contrary to its position in this proceeding.
+Because of the many inconsistencies between the ISO’s statements to the DOE and its current position in this proceeding, I believe that the ISO’s position is inaccurate and should not be accepted as indicative of the frequency with which it invoked the provisions of the DOE Orders.

 3. The ISO’s Other Representations To the DOE